meltyness/ratchet/README.md

   - [x] Configurable user list
   - [x] Configurable clients list
   - [x] Configurable port

+### Maybe not ...
+- [ ] Constructively walk through LLVM opt flag configurations 'rustc passes'
+- [ ] Something to meaningfully improve using GNS3 to run tests over this
+  - [ ] ... or maybe setup like a dynaMIPS thing some way how

 ## Kernel Hacking / Optimization
 I discovered that when using `perf` to profile `ratchet` that the pipeline was 30% faster, which was,... odd.